bryceshirley/iris-gpubench/README.md

 /root/anaconda3/envs/bench/lib/python3.9/site-packages/lightning/pytorch/trainer/connectors/data_connector.py:424: The 'train_dataloader' does not have many workers which may be a bottleneck.
 Consider increasing the value of the `num_workers` argument` to `num_workers=11` in the `DataLoader` to improve performance.
 Epoch 0:   4%|▍         | 350/8000 [00:09<03:23, 37.56it/s, v_num=0]
 ```
+(Long container logs containing "\r" to clear the line for progress bars are not a very efficiently processed, as it captures a snapshot of the entire container log at that moment.)
 ## 3. Save png Timeseries Live

 ```bash